 "The best way to store chocolate is in your stomach!" - Jacques Torres

 Generally, for all our products refrigeration is not necessary, so long as the storage area is below 70 and away from direct heat and sunlight.
 If the chocolates must be refrigerated please

 wrap tightly to keep moisture out and bring to room temperature before unwrapping.

 Chocolate is susceptible to temperature, external odors and flavorings, air and light, moisture, and time.
 The fat and sugar it contains will absorb surrounding odors.

-When a thin layer of fat crystals forms on the surface of the chocolate, it is called fatbloom.
-It means the chocolate has lost its gloss and a soft white layer appears, giving the finished article an unappetizing look.
-Fatbloom is caused by the recrystallization of the fats and/or a migration of a filling fat to the chocolate layer.
-Storage at a constant temperature will delay the appearance of fatbloom.
+When a thin layer of fat crystals (cocoa butter) recrystallizes on the surface of the chocolate, it is called fat bloom.
+This happens when there is improper storage; fluctuating temperatures of over 75 degrees, when it's too warm, and then it also later cools down under 70 degrees.
+It means the chocolate has lost its gloss and a soft white/grayish layer appears, giving the finished article an unappetizing look.
+Proper storage at a constant temperature of under 70 degrees in a dark cool and dry place will avoid the appearance of fat bloom.

 There is nothing actually wrong with the chocolate, and perfectly delicious to consume.
 A quick brush with your fingertips (the warmth of your natural body temperature) melts away the fat bloom cocoa butter layer on top.